Discover more from Unprepared

 We’ve been tracking disturbing COVID lockdowns in China, especially in Shanghai over the past few weeks, but haven’t reported on it yet because it wasn’t affecting anyone outside of China… until now.

 There have been massive food shortages in Shanghai and people are starving.

 One of the takeaways is that food, beer, and cigarettes are highly valued, while cash is seen as worthless.
 In terms of SHTF preparedness, you’re better off stockpiling forever foods than precious metals and crypto.

 Shanghai accounts for 10% of China’s exports, and the lockdown is affecting the production of goods like cars and computers.
 We’re already seeing extended delivery times of MacBook Pro laptops due to the lockdowns.

 There is now a nationwide baby formula shortage, leading many major retailers to ration it.

 We have three kids, but my family has been fortunate enough to not have to buy much formula.
 My wife breastfeeds and pumps when she’s had to.
 She’s been breastfeeding and pumping for nearly a decade and recommends the Spectra C2 pump.
 Your health insurance may pay for it.
 If you’re a new or expectant mother, see if your insurance will pay for a lactation consultant, which can be a huge help.

 But breastfeeding and pumping aren’t always options.
-When our daughter was having trouble nursing early on, we considered making her baby formula with one of the recipes from the Weston A. Price Foundation.
-We decided to stick with commercial formula because we didn’t need enough formula to make buying all the homemade ingredients worthwhile and we didn’t want to set off an alarm with the pediatrician.
+When our daughter was having trouble nursing early on, we considered making her baby formula with one of the recipes from the Weston A. Price Foundation1.
+We decided to stick with commercial formula because we didn’t need enough formula to make buying all the homemade ingredients worthwhile and we didn’t want to set off an alarm with the pediatrician2.
 But if we couldn’t buy formula at all… as they say, fed is best.